ktindiana/operational-sep/README.md

         flux to drop below threshold and then increase above threshold again during the specified time period.
 If this flag is not set, then the code simply take the first threshold crossing as the start of the SEP event.

+       If the two_peaks flag is set to true, the code will use the first identified threshold crossing as the start time.
+A second threshold crossing will be allowed.
+The event end will be determined as the drop below threshold after the second threshold crossing.
+The duration will be the end time - first threshold crossing time.
+The peak will be determined as the largest flux value found in both threshold crossings.
+       The peak and rise times will be calculated from the first threshold crossing time.

 ###    calculate_fluence(dates, flux)
         This subroutine sums up all of the flux in the 1D array "flux".
 The